 For dessert, keep it simple with scoops of coconut ice cream, topped with tropical fruit like mango or papaya.

 - 1 to 2 days ahead: Make salsas.
 Prepare the short ribs, cool, cover and refrigerate.
 Make the ice cream and freeze.
 Sauté vegetables and prep beans for the tacos and refrigerate.

 - Day of: Prep vegetables for appetizers and other ingredients for garnishes (except avocado; it will discolor and should be cut just before serving).
 Make the pepita dip.
 Mix the agua fresca and refrigerate.

 - Just before serving: Reheat the short ribs and beans and grill the salmon.
-Warm the tortillas.
+Warm the tortillas and the quesadillas.
 Make the guacamole.
 Mix margaritas one at a time for the best, freshest flavor.

 If you like, take your cocktails to the next level with a full margarita bar, including a blender, salt for rimming, and flavored mixes.
 Don’t forget some durable glasses if you’re entertaining outside.
 Also, check out our tequila guide to learn about all the different styles and tasting notes of the spirit.

-Choose napkins and a table runner in a bold, colorful print to create a lively table.
-Condiment bowls in a natural weave are perfect for sharing the taco toppings.
+Choose napkins and a table runner in a bold, colorful print to create a lively table; to add color and spirit, consider Mexican hacienda-inspired plates and bowls that also happen to be shatterproof, outdoor-friendly, and perfect for use all summer long.
 We love serving guacamole in a traditional molcajete for a special presentation.